 Did you Know?
-List of Interesting Facts about Native Americans West Virginia
+List of Interesting Facts about Indians West Virginia

 Facts are statements which are held to be true and often contrasted with opinions and beliefs.
-Our unusual and interesting facts about Native Americans of West Virginia, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
-Interesting Facts about Native Americans West Virginia are as follows:
+Our unusual and interesting facts about Indians of West Virginia, trivia and information, including some useful statistics will fascinate everyone from kids and children to adults.
+Interesting Facts about Indians West Virginia are as follows:

 - Fact 1 - West Virginia is a state in the Appalachian and South-eastern regions of the United States.
 The indigenous people of this state included various tribes of Native Americans.

 - Fact 2 - The Southeast tribes of Indians were hunter gatherers and hunter farmers.
 Men were in charge of hunting for food and protecting the camp and the women were in charge of the land and home.
 They inhabited lands of Woodland, lakes, rivers and streams and were hunters, fishers and farmers.
 Their crops included rice, squash, melons, pumpkins.

 - Fact 3 - Names of Border States: Kentucky, Maryland, Ohio, Pennsylvania and Virginia